DennisDosso/rdfCacheThroughStrike/README.md

 * dimension of the result set (significant if we had a hit, in which case there is the possibility that we do not have a complete result set)

+## Dealing with Virtuoso

+THe same experiments can be made using Virtuoso instead.

+#### Whole Database

+We can interrogate the database without using the cache with the class

+virtuoso/RunOnWholeDBwParam.java

+The in-line parameters for this call using slurm are:
+-QN query number
+-MD main directory
+-ET execution time (how many times the same query is run) -QC query class (which type of query is run)
+-VP path of the values.properties file

+The main directory is the directory where all the computations are done.
+It is assumed that the database is located in MS/db the selectQueryFile is located in <MD>/queries/Q<queryClass>.txt, the construct query file is located in <MD>/queries/construct_Q<queryClass>.txt, the results are saved in
+<MD>/results/whole_db/Q<queryClass>_whole_db_results.txt and in
+<MD>/results/cache/Q<currentQueryClass>_cache_times.txt

+Properties to set in values.properties:
+* virtuosoConnString, the string to connect to the Virtuoso Database (usually jdbc:virtuoso://localhost:1111),
+* the virtuosoUser
+* the virtuosoPassword.
+* virtuosoMainDbIRI: the IRI of the main database
+* virtuosoCacheIRI: name of the cache database